charissefoo/charissefoo.github.io/_posts/2017-05-31-magic-moving-mansion-mania.md

 - Does the character automatically enter every door?
 (Decision: Yes)
 - Should players be able to tap to open or close doors?
 (Decision: No)
 - Can the character survive a fall?
 (Decision: No)

-It also brought up the idea that difficulty could be increased with locked tiles that the player could not switch.
-We later implemented the locking and unlocking of tiles through collectibles scattered throughout the level.

 <!-- Image Grid -->
 <div class="row">